brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

 (This also depends on the fact that the variance is equal to the square of the standard deviation, i.e. \\(\text{cov}(X_1,X_1) = \sigma_{X_1} \sigma_{X_1}\\))

-Now that we know how to compute $\rho$ from a normal distribution (and vice-versa), we can fit a normal distribution to our data in a Bayesian way.
+Now that we know how to compute \\( \rho \\) from a normal distribution (and vice-versa), we can fit a normal distribution to our data in a Bayesian way.
 I've been describing the problem as if we first fit a normal distribution, and then compute \\(\rho\\) from that distribution.
 However with Bayesian models, it's usually useful to think of things the other way around: *given* a certain value of \\(\rho\\), we'll compute what the normal distribution should be, and then we'll compute the likelihood that our data came from that distribution.
 That way we can test different values of \\(\rho\\) and see how likely or unlikely they are to fit our data!

 We're going to use [Stan](http://mc-stan.org/) for defining and fitting our Bayesian model.
 Stan is a platform for Bayesian modeling, which lets you use a relatively simple programming language to define your Bayesian model.
 Stan then fits your model to your data, returning the posterior probability distribution(s) for your parameter(s) of interest.
 The code for a Stan model consists of 3 main blocks (and we're going to also use 1 additional optional block).